moderndayNeo/Conscious-AI/README.md

 For the database, I used `pgvector` provided by `Supabase`.
 You can find the docs for `pgvector` [here](https://supabase.com/docs/guides/database/extensions/pgvector).

+### Here's How A Vector Database Can <u>Supercharge</u> Your AI Responses

 Using a vector database allows us to perform ✨<u>similarity search</u>✨ on the vector database.

+Meaning we can search the DB for text snippets that are relevant to our question.

 So when you ask the chatbot `Give me an easy way to stay focused during meditation`, my app will perform the following steps:

 1. Transform that prompt into an embedding.
 An embedding is a vector of 1,536 numbers that stores the semantic meaning of the prompt.
-This means that the vector database will look for book sections that talk about `meditation`, `staying focused` and `easy way`.
+This means the vector database will look for book sections that talk about `meditation`, `staying focused` and `easy way`.
 This is the "Retrieval" part of "Retrieval Augmented Generation".
-2. The vector database then returns the relevant book sections to support our answer.
+2. The vector database then returns the relevant book sections that support our answer.
-3. With the relevant book sections, we perform a second query.
-We pass the original prompt `Give me an easy way to stay focused during meditation` along with the relevant book sections to the LLM.
-In this project we are using OpenAI's `gpt-4o-mini` model.
+3. With the relevant book sections, we perform a second operation.

+   We pass the relevant book sections along with the original prompt `Give me an easy way to stay focused during meditation` and send both of them to the LLM.
+In this project the LLM I am using is OpenAI's `gpt-4o-mini` model.

 4. The LLM then gives our users a better answer, supported by the context we fetched from the vector database.

 TODO show example of better answer

 ### Using Guardrails Against Prompt Attacks

-When setting up any AI tool, it is important to use a safety measure called 'guardrails'.
+When setting up any AI tool, it's important to use a safety measure called 'guardrails'.

 These guardrails keep our AI tool operating within the boundaries of its expected behaviour.

 <b>Why is this important?</b>

-We want to ensure Conscious AI stays on-topic.
+We want to ensure ConsciousAI stays on-topic.

-The last thing we'd want is Conscious AI to begin talking about Borat or Keeping Up With The Kardashians.
+The last thing we'd want is for ConsciousAI to begin talking about Borat or Keeping Up With The Kardashians.

-An AI tool without guardrails is vulnerable to jailbreak (prompt injection) by malicious users.
+Plus, an AI tool without guardrails is vulnerable to jailbreak (prompt injection) by malicious users.

-Here are the guardrails I established for ConsciousAI.
+Here are the guardrails I wrote for ConsciousAI.
 And if you scroll down a bit lower, you get an example of us testing the guardrails by attempting a jailbreak.

 #### Guardrail: